darktable-org/dtdocs/content/darkroom/processing-modules/module-controls.md

 : You may right-click and type any value up to the hard limits for a given slider.
 For example, in the [_rotate and perspective_](../../module-reference/processing-modules/rotate-perspective.md) module, the soft limits for angle are -10 to +10 degrees while the hard limits are -180 to +180 degrees; In the [_exposure_](../../module-reference/processing-modules/exposure.md) module, the soft limits for the exposure slider are -3 to +4 EV while the hard limits are -18 to +18 EV.
 If you try to enter a value beyond the hard limit, it will be automatically be adjusted to the minimum/maximum allowable value.

 double-click (reset)
-: Double-click on a slider or its label to reset to the default value.
+: Double-click on a slider or its label to reset back to the default value.
+Ctrl+double-click to reset its value back to any auto-applied preset (if one applies for the current image).
 If controls are grouped together within a tabbed interface, you can double-click on the tab's header label to reset all settings in that tab.

 In addition, the speed of mouse-wheel, arrow-key and click+drag adjustments can be altered: